hustbill/iOS-WSUMsgBoard/README.md

 Start at March 30, 2014

 For this project we will create a client iOS application for a Twitter-like service.
 User information and messages are stored on a server and are accessible via a web-based API using HTTP GET/POST methods.
-We will use the delightful Alamofire framework to communicate with the server.
+We will use the delightful AFNetworking framework to communicate with the server.

 ## Features:
 Our application will allow the user to :